IndustrialBrains/TCBSD_ESXI_Installation/README.md

 Press Enter to return to the main menu, and select `Shutdown`.
 Wait for the system to power off.
 1. Open the VM options, and remove the TC/BSD installer hard disk.
 The files can be deleted safely.
 ![vm4](images/vm4.png)
 1. Power on the VM.
 After a while, the TC/BSD login screen appears.
-You have now successfully installed TC/BSD and should be able to open the PLC web interface now (i.e, open up a browser and surf to `https://<PLC IP address>/`).
+You have now successfully installed TC/BSD and should be able to open the PLC web interface by browsing to `https://<PLC IP address>/`

 ### 4. Testing the system

-It is now time to see if we can connect to the TwinCAT/BSD VM.
+It is now time to see if we can create a route to the TwinCAT/BSD VM.

 1. Open the Edit Routes windows from the Windows taskbar:\
 ![xae1](images/xae1.png)